katholiek-onderwijs-vlaanderen/sri4node/README.md

  * protocol: protocol of original request (same for all requests in batch)
  * body: body of the request
  * sriType: type of the matching entry in the sri4node resources config
+ * isBatchPart: boolean indicating whether the request being executed is part of a batch
  * SriError: constructor to create an error object to throw in a handler in case of error \
  `new SriError( { status, errors = [], headers = {} } )`

 ## 'me'

 We also removed the [me](###identify) concept, allowing the implementer to add stuff to the sriRequest object as it sees fit.
 If that info is 'the current user', so be it, you can just as well build an API that doesn't need an identity to work.

+## 'validate'

+The possibility of appending '/validate' to a PUT request to see wether it would succeed is replaced by a more general 'dry run' mode.
+This mode is activated by adding `?dryRun=true` to the request parameters.
+This means that the request is executed and responsed as normal, but in the end the database transaction corresponding to the request is rolled back.

 ## Plugins